influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

 }
 ```

-## Managing Kapacitor connections using the Chronograf UI
+## Manage Kapacitor connections using the Chronograf UI

 Kapacitor is the data processing component of the TICK stack.
 To use Kapacitor in Chronograf, create Kapacitor connections and configure alert endpoints.